sasquad92/HariboRecognition/README.md

 # HariboRecognition
->Project for Sensorics and Vision Systems on Poznań Univercity of Technology
+>Project for Sensorics and Vision Systems on Poznań University of Technology

 >Objective of the project is to count varius colors Haribo Bears visable on one sceen located within the markers area.